 Then, factor in budget.
 How much money do your ops leaders delegate to training and coaching tools for your contact center?
 And, how often do they upgrade those tools?

-Without development plans and investments in your agents, your customer experience can’t progress.
 To keep pace with modern customer needs, your agents need to master new skills and feel like they’re growing in their roles.

-This measurement tells you if your agents are empowered to make decisions when resolving customer issues.
+This metric tells you if your agents are empowered to make decisions when resolving customer issues.
 If specific agents always pass interactions up the line, they’re struggling to help customers while flying solo.
 And, this struggle tanks their overall experience.
 Turns out, the number one factor impacting an agent’s experience at work is the empowerment they feel to offer customers unique resolutions.